AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 This table relates to the **nms:recipient** schema.

 It is the default table used for the **recipients of deliveries**.
-As a result, it contains the information required for deliveries via the various channels:
+As a result, it contains the information required for deliveries across different channels, such as the email address, format, mobile number, and more.

-* sEmail: email address.
-* iEmailFormat: preferred format for emails (1 for Text, 2 for HTML and 0 if undefined).
-* sAddress1, sAddress2, sAddress3, sAddress4, sZipCode, sCity are used to build the postal address (in keeping with the XPZ 10-011 AFNOR standard from May 1997).
-* sPhone, sMobilePhone, sFax contain the phone, mobile phone and fax numbers respectively.
-* iBlackList is the default opt-out flag used for the profiles (1 means "unsubscribed", 0 otherwise).

-The FolderId field is the foreign key that links the recipient to its execution folder.
+The FolderId field is the foreign key that links the recipient to its folder.
 For more on this, see [XtkFolder](#XtkFolder).

 The CountryCode field is the 3166-1 Alpha 2 ISO code (2 characters) of the country associated with the recipient.
 This field is actually a foreign key on the country reference table (NmsCountry), which contains the country labels and other country code data.
 If the country is not populated, the value 'XX' is stored (and is used in place of a zero ID record).

+Learn more about recipients and profiles in [this section](../audience/about-recipients.md).

 ### NmsGroup {#NmsGroup}